qhull/qhull/README.txt

   Qhull is precompiled for Windows 32-bit, otherwise it needs compilation.

-  Besides makefiles for gcc, qhull includes CMakeLists.txt for CMake, vcproj/sln files for Microsoft Visual Studio, and .pro files for Qt Creator.
-  It compiles with mingw.
+  Qhull includes Makefiles for gcc and other targets, CMakeLists.txt for CMake, .sln/.vcproj/.vcxproj files for Microsoft Visual Studio, and .pro files for Qt Creator.
+It compiles under Windows with mingw.

   Install and build instructions follow.

   See the end of this document for a list of distributed files.

 -----------------
-Installing Qhull on Windows 7+ (32- or 64-bit), Windows XP, and Windows NT
+Installing Qhull on Windows 10, 8, 7 (32- or 64-bit), Windows XP, and Windows NT

-  The zip file contains rbox.exe, qhull.exe, qconvex.exe, qdelaUnay.exe,
+  The zip file contains rbox.exe, qhull.exe, qconvex.exe, qdelaunay.exe,
   qhalf.exe, qvoronoi.exe, testqset.exe, user_eg*.exe, documentation files,
   and source files.
+Qhull.exe and user-eg3.exe are compiled with the reentrant library while the other executables use the non-reentrant library.

   To install Qhull:
-  - Unzip the files into a directory.
-You may use WinZip32 <www.hotfiles.com>
+  - Unzip the files into a directory (e.g., named 'qhull')
   - Click on QHULL-GO or open a command window into Qhull's bin directory.
   - Test with 'rbox D4 | qhull'